Logo

 Kemi Badenoch was appointed as the Conservative Party's Vice Chair for Candidates in January 2018.

-In February 2020, Kemi Badenoch was appointed Exchequer Secretary to the Treasury and Parliamentary Under Secretary of State in the Department for International Trade.
+In February 2020, Kemi Badenoch was appointed Exchequer Secretary to the Treasury and Parliamentary Under-Secretary of State in the Department for International Trade.

-On 25 October 2022, Kemi Badenoch was retained as International Trade Secretary by Rishi Sunak upon his ascension to the Prime Ministership.
+On 25 October 2022, Kemi Badenoch was retained as Secretary of State for International Trade by Rishi Sunak upon him becoming prime minister.

 Kemi Badenoch said that Cash had "a track record of promoting women's rights and freedom of expression".